Davej66/dfg/README.md

   * As a user, I want to able to contact the gym.
   * As a user, I want to see images from the gym of classes and the facilities.
   * As a user, I want to find a website that is easy to navigate.
-  * As a user, I want the website to be intuitive as this will leave me with positive attude towards earning more.
+  * As a user, I want the website to be intuitive as this will leave me with a positive attitude towards learning more.
-  * As a user, I want to feel that i will get a swift response from the contact form inquiry submission.
+  * As a user, I want to feel that I will get a swift response from the contact form inquiry submission.
   * As a user, I want the social media links to open in a new browser.
   * As a user, I want the classes timetable pdf to open in a new browser.
   * As a user, I want to feel this is the gym I want to be a part of.